Pretty-Rad-Studio/foundation-alpine/README.md

 ### Login to Shopify

 ```
-shopify2 login --store=aeneid
+shopify2 login --store=aeneid-dev
 ```

-You should see "Logged into store aeneid.myshopify.com"
+You should see "Logged into store aeneid-dev.myshopify.com"

 ### Start the development server